Neftedollar/Reaction/README.md

 ### Operators

-The following parameterized async observerables (operators) are currently supported.
-Other operators may be implemented on-demand, but there are currently no plans to make this into a full featured Rx implementations.
+The following parameterized async observerable returning functions (operators) are currently supported.
+Other operators may be implemented on-demand, but there are currently no plans to make this into a full featured Rx implementation.

 - map, mapIndexed, mapAsync, mapIndexedAsync
 - filter, filterAsync